Yubico/java-webauthn-server/doc/releasing.md

  5. Update the version in the dependency snippets in the README.

+ 6. Update the version in JavaDoc links in the READMEs.

- 6. Amend these changes into the merge commit:
+ 7. Amend these changes into the merge commit:

     ```
     $ git add NEWS
     $ git commit --amend --reset-author
     ```

- 7. Run the tests one more time:
+ 8. Run the tests one more time:

     ```
     $ ./gradlew clean check
     ```

- 8. Tag the merge commit with an `X.Y.Z` tag:
+ 9. Tag the merge commit with an `X.Y.Z` tag:

     ```
     $ git tag -a -s 1.4.0 -m "Release 1.4.0"